Doly02/nxp-mcxn947-datalogger/README.md

 - Author: Tomáš Dolák
 - Login: [xdolak09](https://www.vut.cz/lide/tomas-dolak-247220)
 - Email: <xdolak09@stud.fit.vutbr.cz>
 - Supervisor: Ing.
-Výclav Šímek
+Václav Šímek
 - Consultant: Ing.
 Martin Moštěk PhD.

 The Goal of This Project Is To Developt Digital Data Logger That Captures Serial Data From a UART Peripheral, Timestamps It, and Stores The Logged Data on an SD card.